 Melur K. (Ram) Ramasubramanian

-Ramasubramanian graduated from the National Institute of Technology in Durgapur, India, with a bachelor of science in mechanical engineering; Miami University in Oxford, Ohio, with a master of science in applied sciences; and Syracuse University with a Ph.D. in mechanical engineering.
-He is a fellow of the American Society of Mechanical Engineers, the Technical Association of the Pulp and Paper Industry and the American Institute for Medical and Biological Engineering and a senior member of the Institute of Electrical and Electronic Engineers and the Engineering in Medicine and Biology Society, a recipient of a Fulbright Fellowship, and the NSF Director’s Award.
+Ram graduated from the National Institute of Technology in Durgapur, India, with a bachelor of science in mechanical engineering; Miami University in Oxford, Ohio, with a master of science in applied sciences; and Syracuse University with a Ph.D. in mechanical engineering.
+He is a fellow of the American Society of Mechanical Engineers (ASME), the Technical Association of the Pulp and Paper Industry (TAPPI), the American Institute for Medical and Biological Engineering AIMBE), and a senior member of the Institute of Electrical and Electronic Engineers (IEEE) and the Engineering in Medicine and Biology Society (EMBS).